-Our building site adventures continue in a forward momentum, each new day brings new drywall, ceilings, and finishes to a space.
+Our building site adventures continue in a forward momentum, each new day brings new finishes to a space.
 It is wonderful to see the ebb and flow of a new building take place.
 We pray for the continued safety of all our contractors and teams on site!
 Thank you to our congregation for all of your support towards our new building!

 1. 1,100+ Seat Worship Center 4.
 Remodeled Student Center/Gym/Multi-use